sweenig/lmcommunity/ProcessMonitoring/README.md

 # Process monitoring

+These datasources allow monitoring of [Windows Services](Win_Service_Select/Win_Service_Select.xml), [Windows Processes](Win_Process_Stats_Groovy/Win_Process_Stats_Groovy.xml) and on [Linux](Linux_SSH_Processes_Select/Linux_SSH_Processes_Select.xml).

+## \_Select DataSources

-These two datasources allow monitoring of processes on [Windows](Win_Service_Select/Win_Service_Select.xml) and on [Linux](Linux_SSH_Processes_Select/Linux_SSH_Processes_Select.xml) without having to manually specify the processes one by one on each server.
-Instead, it uses active discovery to find the processes.
+The two "\_Select" datasources work without having to manually specify the processes one by one on each server.
+Instead, they use active discovery to find the processes.
 However, since monitoring all processes on every server tends to bog down the collector, these datasources also include the ability to manipulate discovery using properties.

 In both datasources, they expect a pair of properties called
 1. For Windows: